How to Groom a Yorkie: Complete Guide for Yorkshire Terriers

 0 comments

-What makes Yorkie grooming different is their continuous-growing hair coat combined with their often spirited temperament.
+What makes Yorkie grooming different is their continuously growing hair coat combined with their often spirited temperament.
 These adorable breeds require regular maintenance to keep their coats healthy and looking their best.
 Let me break down the grooming process for each.

 Quick Summary: To groom a Yorkie, first exercise them to reduce energy, then brush thoroughly to remove tangles.
 Bathe with dog-specific shampoo, dry completely while brushing, trim the body to 1-2 inches using clippers or scissors, carefully trim the face with thinning shears, and maintain with daily brushing.
 For Yorkie Poos, adjust techniques based on their specific coat texture.